DUNE-DAQ/nanorc/docs/README.md

 ```
 This will create an entry in the configuration service containing all the configuration data.
 In this example, it will be called `username-configuration`, so you probably want to name it better.

-In the example above, you should rename `np04docker.cern.ch/dunedaq-local/image-name` is the image you want to run on.
+In the example above, you should rename `np04docker.cern.ch/dunedaq-local/image-name` to whatever image you want to run on.
 To know which one you want to run on:
  - `dunedaq-v3.1.0` will use the release `v3.1.0`
- - `dunedaq-N22-07-15` will run on a the nightly `N22-07-15`
+ - `dunedaq-N22-07-15` will run on the nightly `N22-07-15`
  - `dunedaq-rc1-v3.1.0` will use the first release candidate for `v3.1.0`

 All the images should be listed, at some point to a place which will be linked here when up.